EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 (GOCDB).
 {{% /alert %}}

-## Access from the command line
+## Access from the command-line

-Multiple command line interfaces (CLIs) are available to manage object
+Multiple command-line interfaces (CLIs) are available to manage object
 storage:

 - The [OpenStack CLI](https://docs.openstack.org/python-openstackclient/latest)